richtong/nvim.lazyvim/README_RICH.md

 - jedi.
 This is the original LSP that I've used before, you get this as a full LSP `jedi_lanaguage_server` but ruff seems better
 - ltex vs markman.
 These support both markdown (and ltex does Latex too and is very wordy with spell check
 - russ vs pyright.
 Ruff is faster as it is written in rust and is a superset of pyright.
-Since pyright is native to LazyVim, you have to explicitly disable it
+Since pyright is native to LazyVim, you have to explicitly disable it.
+Right now I leave it on.

 ```lua
 {